Pamela Willoughby is a curator and strategist with an art consultancy firm accompanied by 20 years of experience.

 To be a part of that is incredible to me."

-Pamela was asked to join Longhouse’s arts committee board last year and is now happily ensconced.
+Pamela was asked to join Longhouse’s arts committee board 3 years ago, which became a home for her.

 As another point of view: In 2020, during Covid, she organized